 Lucybeth Rampton Award

 The Lucybeth Rampton Award was established in 1994 in honor of former First Lady Lucybeth Rampton.
-Mrs. Rampton was a founding member of UHF and lifelong advocate of the preservation of Utah's architectural heritage.
+Mrs. Rampton was a founding member of Utah Heritage Foundation and a lifelong advocate of the preservation of Utah's architectural heritage.
 The Lucybeth Rampton Award is presented to individuals who have demonstrated a lifetime commitment to historic preservation and whose vision and activities have significantly impacted the preservation movement in Utah.
-This year we will be giving two individuals the award.